Ramesh Kshitij: Writings and publications

 The famous Nepali poet and critic Mr. Hari Adhikary has written in his criticism about the second anthology Ghar Farkiraheko Manis that, "Amongst the new generation of Nepali poets, the poetry of Ramesh Kshitij stands along; it defies any categorization."

-During his service as a Local Development Officer in the far and rural districts of Nepal, he has visualized humanity and pain of people in his poetry.
-He is far-reaching in its scope of experience.
-The poems of Ramesh Kshitij can offer a profound symbolism and also a delightful dignity.
-Whatever the inner meaning of Kshitij's poetry, we can easily appreciate the beautiful language and lyrical quality of his poetic vision.
+During his service as a Local Development Officer in the rural districts of Nepal, he had said to have practiced his poetry, focusing on humanity and pain.

-"Tirkhayeko Kakakul Sari Vaye, Kunai Namitho Bhul Sari Vaye" was sung by the famous Nepali singer Mr.Rajesh Payal Rai which was recorded in Radio Nepal in 2047 B.S. for the first time.
-Another of his songs which was sung by Rajesh Payal Rai was "Namaga Masanga Sahara Namaga, Bhuima Chhu Aakashka Juntara Namaga..", for which he was honoured as best lyricist in 2050 B.S..
+"Tirkhayeko Kakakul Sari Vaye, Kunai Namitho Bhul Sari Vaye" was sung by Nepali singer Rajesh Payal Rai which was recorded in Radio Nepal in 2047 B.S. for the first time.
+Another of his songs sung by Rai was "Namaga Masanga Sahara Namaga, Bhuima Chhu Aakashka Juntara Namaga..", for which he was honoured as best lyricist in 2050 B.S.